Introduction

 for Reporting Louisiana Bird Observations at the LOS LBRC webpage.

-LBRC requests documentation for all Review List species and any species new to
+The LBRC requests documentation for all Review List species

-reporting form.
-This form is set up to recover information that is necessary to
+LBRC has a standardized reporting form.
+This form is set up to recover

-thoroughly document an observation; hard copy forms may be requested from the Secretary.
+information that is necessary to thoroughly document an observation; hard copy

-Observers may also download a template from
+forms may be requested from the Secretary.
+Observers may also download a

-the LOS website.
-If you print your own
+template from the LOS website.
+If you

-copy, please use archive quality-100% rag paper to submit your record.
-Observers may also submit reports
+print your own copy, please use archive quality-100% rag paper to submit your

-skills, Dittmann and Lasley (1992) provide a thorough discussion of how
+Dittmann and Lasley (1992) provide a thorough

-to provide documentation for rarities.
+discussion of how to provide documentation for rarities.

 Submission of additional